At the Cantor, “Spirit House” and “Livien Yin: Thirsty” explore Asian American identity

-At the Cantor Arts Center at Stanford University, a day spent wandering through “Spirit House” and “Livien Yin” feels like stepping into a liminal world of contemporary Asian-American art: at “Spirit House,” viewers glide through a past of Asian-American violence, subjugation, and resilience.
+At the Cantor Arts Center at Stanford University, a day spent wandering through “Spirit House” and “Livien Yin: Thirsty” feels like stepping into a liminal world of contemporary Asian-American art: at “Spirit House,” viewers glide through a past of Asian-American violence, subjugation, and resilience.
 Meanwhile, Livien Yin’s paintings unfold Chinese-American history in lucent, incandescent colors, as if glowing through a tinted glass.

 Both galleries contemplate the implications of past events upon the present and future.
 And both are part of Cantor’s Asian American Art Initiative — co-founded and co-directed by Marci Kwon and Dr. Aleesa Pitchamarn Alexander — in which curators cultivate dialogue around Asian American history, through art and artistic spatiality.